aliireza/ddio-bench/README.md

 This repositoy contains information/source code to perform the experiments done in [DDIO paper][ddio-atc-paper] published at ATC'20.

+## Experiments

+This repo is mainly focuses on the experiments performed in Section 4 and 5 of [DDIO paper][ddio-atc-paper].

+The experiments are located at `experiments/`.
+Every folder has a `Makefile` and `README.md` that can be used to run the experiment.

+For more information, please check [README](experiments/README.md).

+**Note that you have to setup your testbed based on the following guidelines before running any experiment.**

 ## Testbed

 All of the experiments require two servers interconnected via a 100-Gbps link.
 One of the servers (i.e., `client`) generates packets, while the other one (i.e., `dut`) acts as the device under test.
 Our testbed configuration is shown in the following table.